lalawue/cincau/README.md

 ## Bundle Binary

-with `mnet` engine, you can bundle all required .lua/.mooc source and .so, too easy to update and shipping, just
+with mnet engine, you can bundle all required `.lua`, `.mooc` source and `.so`, too easy to update and shipping, just

 ```sh
 $ ./devop/build_binary.mooc /tmp/build/